 The first term in the first equality is the dynamical prefactor $\sigma$, which describes the growth rate of critical droplets.
-The second term is the probability of observing a critical droplet as a result of an equilibrium fluctuation of the metastable state, and is set by the partition function~${\cal Z}$.
-This equilibrium factor has, in turn, three contributions [shown on the right-hand side of Eq.~\eqref{eq:l_rate}]: First, an exponential Arrhenius-like decay that depends on the product of the inverse temperature $\beta$ and the free-energy barrier $\Delta E$ that prevents nucleation (i.e., the energy difference between the critical droplet and the metastable state).
+The second term is the probability of observing a critical droplet as the result of an equilibrium fluctuation in the metastable state, set by the partition function~${\cal Z}$.
+This equilibrium factor has, in turn, three contributions, written out on the right-hand side of Eq.~\eqref{eq:l_rate}: First, an exponential Arrhenius-like term that depends on the product of the inverse temperature $\beta$ and the free-energy barrier $\Delta E$ preventing nucleation (i.e., the energy difference between the critical droplet and the metastable state).
 Second, a temperature-dependent prefactor proportional to the system size $L$, which arises from translational invariance in one spatial dimension.
-Finally, Eq.~\eqref{eq:l_rate} contains the fluctuation determinant $D$, which characterizes the effect of small deformations of the critical droplet on the nucleation rate.
+Finally, Eq.~\eqref{eq:l_rate} contains a fluctuation determinant $D$, which characterizes the contribution of small deformations of the critical droplet to the nucleation rate.

-Equation~\eqref{eq:l_rate} is valid when the typical energy scale of thermal fluctuations is smaller than the energy barrier \mbox{$\beta \Delta E \gg 1$}.
+Equation~\eqref{eq:l_rate} is valid when the typical energy scale of thermal fluctuations is smaller than the energy barrier, i.e., when \mbox{$\beta \Delta E \gg 1$}.
 However, close to absolute zero temperature, thermal fluctuations become less relevant and quantum tunneling becomes the leading contribution to the nucleation rate.
 For this regime, Coleman and Callan~\cite{coleman1977fate, callan1977fate} developed a zero-temperature quantum field theory description of tunneling in the context of cosmological false-vacuum decay.
 Here, the tunneling rate is given by

 where $E_0$ is the ground-state energy of the metastable state.
 While the transition between quantum and thermal behaviors \cite{affleck1981quantum, linde1983decay} has been observed in systems with a single degree of freedom \cite{devoret1985measurements}---receiving the 2025 Nobel Prize in Physics---this is still an open challenge for spatially-extended quantum systems.